cknow/awesome-validator/docs/int-type.md

 # Int Type

-Validates whether the type of an input is int.
+Validates whether the type of an input is integer.

 Valid values: